pebble8888/smartgrep/README.md

 INSTALL
 =======
-If you are Windows user, build 'smartgrep.exe' from source with MinGW or Visual Studio 6
+If you use Bundle, add 'pebble8888/smartgrep.git' to ~/.vimrc and :BundleInstall.
-and read ./plugin/smartgrep.vim file.
+Windows : build 'smartgrep.exe' from source file in smartgrep/src with MinGW or Visual Studio 6.
-If you are Mac or Unix user, build 'smartgrep' from source to type 'make + [enter]'
+MacOSX/Linux : build 'smartgrep' from source file in smartgrep/src with g++ to type 'make + [enter]'.
-and read ./plugin/smartgrep.vim file.
+So copy smartgrep binary to pathed directory.

 SCREEN SHOT
 =======